rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 {{#rustdoc_include ../listings/ch02-guessing-game-tutorial/listing-02-01/src/main.rs:print}}
 ```

-This code is printing a prompt stating what the game is and requesting input
+This code is printing a prompt stating what the game is about.
 from the user.

 ### Storing Values with Variables